AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/data-repair/faq.md

 The following workflow provides multiple checkpoints to minimize the risk of accidental data deletion.
 Review the data after each step to confirm that the data repair job completes as expected.

-Create a repair job for the following:
+Create a repair job for each of the following:

 1. A **development** Report Suite for **one day** of data.
 1. A **development** Report Suite for **one month** of data.